Five or Four

 I see nothing better, so I cash two high hearts.
 Hot dog!

-The Q comes tumbling down on my left.
+Q comes tumbling down on my left.
 Visions of

 gaining 13 IMPs are swirling in my head.
-I cross to the J,
+I cross to the

-run the 9 and pray.
+9 and pray.
 Unsuccessfully.
-LHO wins the 10
+LHO wins the

-and continues with the K. I concede down one.
+K. I concede down one.

 Maybe it's not so bad after all.
 At the other table, maybe